Skip to main content

 danger

-Currently, a9s PostgreSQL is the only Data Service that supports performing a disaster recovery execution into a newly created service instance.
-All other a9s Data Services will need some manual interaction, which are not specifed and may vary from Data Service to Data Service.
+Currently, a9s PostgreSQL, a9s Messaging and a9s KeyValue are the only Data Services that support performing a disaster recovery execution into a newly created Service Instance.
+All other a9s Data Services will need some manual interaction, which are not specified and may vary from Data Service to Data Service.

-Trying to apply the information contained on this document to an a9s Data Service aside from a9s PostgreSQL can leave your instances in an irrecuperable state.
+Trying to apply the information contained on this document to an a9s Data Service aside from a9s PostgreSQL can leave your Service Instances in an irrecuperable state.

-For an Application Developer to be able to perform a disaster recovery, both the a9s Backup Manager and the service instances need to be prepared.
-In other words your Platform Operator must configure the a9s Backup Manager and a fresh and compatible instance must be ready for use.
+For an Application Developer to be able to perform a disaster recovery, both the a9s Backup Manager and the Service Instances need to be prepared.
+In other words your Platform Operator must configure the a9s Backup Manager and a fresh and compatible Service Instance must be ready for use.

-As long the disaster recovery store is reachable, the steps described in this document can be used to recover the last saved state of a given instance, even if the whole system is not available on the primary site.
+As long the disaster recovery store is reachable, the steps described in this document can be used to recover the last saved state of a given Service Instance, even if the whole system is not available on the primary site.

 To know more about configuration techniques for the disaster recovery store, consult the Platform Operator documentation for Disaster Recovery.

-This document describes the process using the a9s Service Dashboard API, but it can also be done using the a9s Cloud Foundry CLI plugin for disaster recovery.
+This document describes the process using the a9s Public API v1, but it can also be done using the a9s Cloud Foundry CLI plugin for disaster recovery.

 Overview